daveschaefer3/Watchable/README.md

   - REFACTOR / KEEP IT ALL DONE IN THE MODEL
   - SPLIT IT INTO A LOT OF SMALL METHODS SO THEY CAN FAIL MORE CLEANLY
-  - ADD A CLASS TO THE DIV OF EACH ITEM, IF THE ADJUSTED SCORE IS <70 THEN MAKE IT HALF-TRANSPARENT OR OTHERWISE 'NEGATIVE'
   - LEARN HOW TO MODEL-CACHE (4 HOURS?)
 (SEE RAILSCASTS)